illidanlab/temporal-harmonization/README.md

 Use `conda env create -f environment.yml` to create a conda env and activate by `conda activate temporal-harmonization`.

 ## Language Marker Extractor
-To extract language marker from the transcripts, you need to extract syntactic complexity features using [L2 Syntactic Complexity Analyzer](https://sites.psu.edu/xxl13/l2sca/).
+To extract language markers from the transcripts, you need to extract syntactic complexity features using [L2 Syntactic Complexity Analyzer](https://sites.psu.edu/xxl13/l2sca/).
 You can also use GUI from [neosca GitHub Repo](https://github.com/tanloong/neosca) to extract syntactic features.

 After that, put your syntactic complexity feature in file `rawdata/syntactic_complexity_measures.csv` and your transcripts data in folder `Transcriptions`, then run command ```python feature_extractor.py```